cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-vsphere.md

         * `gateway` network gateway ip.
 It will be used by the plugin only when `use_dhcp` is false.
         * `ip` server ip address.
 It will be used by the plugin only when `use_dhcp` is false.

-* `connection_config` key-value authentication configuration.
+* `connection_config` key-value vsphere environment configuration.
 If not specified, values that were used for Cloudify bootstrap process will be used.
     * `username` vSphere username.
     * `password` user password.
-    * `url` vSphere url.
+    * `url` vCenter url.
-    * `port` port which vCenter Server system uses to monitor data transfer from SDK clients (443 by default).
+    * `port` vCenter port for SDK (443 by default).
     * `datacenter_name` datacenter name.
-    * `resource_pool_name` name of a network resource pool.
+    * `resource_pool_name` name of a resource pool.
+If you do not with to use a resource pool this must be set to 'Resources' as this is the base resource pool on vSphere.
-    * `auto_placement` signifies if server is to be automatically placed on a host (false by default).
+    * `auto_placement` signifies whether to use vSphere's auto-placement instead of the plugin's.
+Must be true if you are using clusters. (false by default).

 ## cloudify.vsphere.nodes.network